interstellard/chatgpt-advanced/README.md

 4. Grab your zip extension from `build/` folder
 </details>

+## FAQ

+### Which search engine is this extension using?
+DuckDuckGo.

+### Why is the extension asking for `access to all websites` permission?
+The extension requires access to all websites because there is no backend server to process web requests, and everything happens locally in the browser.
+There are two modes: web searching using DDG, and extracting webpage text from URLs.
+Web searching requires access to DuckDuckGo, while URL text extraction requires access to any website.
+This is why the `access to all websites` permission is required.

+### The extension does not work, the toolbar does not show up.
+What can I do?
+Some other ChatGPT extensions are known to interfere with WebChatGPT.
+If you are experiencing issues with the toolbar not showing up, please try disabling any other ChatGPT extensions that you have installed and reloading the page.
+If you continue to experience issues, feel free to reach out to us on our [Discord server](https://discord.gg/nmCjvyVpnB) for assistance.

+### Can I use other search engines?
+The extension currently only supports web searching using the DuckDuckGo search engine.
+However, you can use DuckDuckGo bangs to get search results from thousands of other websites.
+For example, `!pm` to search on PubMed, `!gsc` – on Google Scholar, etc. You can find the full list of available bangs on the [DuckDuckGo website](https://duckduckgo.com/bangs).
+Simply type the bang followed by your search query to perform the search on the corresponding website.

 ## Contributing

 Contributions are welcome!
 Please submit pull requests to the `dev` branch.